alwaysanthony/Credit_Risk_Analysis/README.md

 ![chart](Resources/10.PNG)

--The balanced accuracy score is 79%.
+- The balanced accuracy score is 79%.
--Low risk precision is 100% while high risk is only 3%.
+- Low risk precision is 100% while high risk is only 3%.

 ### Easy Ensemble AdaBoost